 One question I have to ask myself from time to time during a rebuild/restoration project is this: “Knowing what I know about the project today, would I still do the project if the Wayback machine could transport me back to the day before I started disassembling the vehicle?”

-For those readers unfamiliar with the TV cartoon "Peabody's Improbable History," the Wayback machine was literally and figuratively the plot vehicle behind a time travel-based recurring feature of the 1960s cartoon series “The Rocky and Bullwinkle Show”.
-It featured a time-travelling dog (Mr. Peabody) and his pet boy (Sherman) who together would travel through history ensuring that historical events in progress would come out "right" when it looked like history might change, thereby saving the day just in time, back in time.
-Each episode ended with a dry humor pun so bad that they were actually good.
+For those readers unfamiliar with the TV cartoon “The Rocky and Bullwinkle Show,” it featured a time-traveling dog (Mr. Peabody) and his pet boy (Sherman) who together would travel through history, ensuring that historical events in progress would come out "right" when it looked like history might change, thereby saving the day just in time, back in time.
+Each episode ended with a dry humor pun so bad that it was actually good.

 Here is a clip of the season 1, episode 1 origin story for your enjoyment if you wish: